 Power Strip without Surge Protection Approved by Cruise Lines

 If you sport a wash-and-wear haircut, you’re in luck.
 All ships furnish some sort of electric hair-dryer in the stateroom.
-In addition, your stateroom’s hair dryer is an out-dated, wall-mounted dryer with a very short connecting tube.
+In addition, your stateroom’s hair dryer could an out-dated, wall-mounted or worse, a drawer-mounted dryer with a very short connecting cord.

 Worse, the odd-shaped nozzle usually blows either burning hot or lukewarm air.
 Other ships’ hair-dryers may look like the one you have at home but the on/off button does not lock into place.
 You have to continually press one finger on the switch which makes styling and drying somewhat of a challenge.